znort987/blockparser/README.md

             ./parser transactions 06f1b66fa14429389cbffa656966993eab656f37

         .
-Compute the closure of an address, list of addresses that provably belong to the same person (20 seconds):
+Compute the closure of an address, that is the list of addresses that provably belong to the same person (20 seconds):

             ./parser closure 06f1b66fa14429389cbffa656966993eab656f37